0x4248/notebook/source/content/01 Areas/Languages/Takiyoka/Takiyoka.md

 # Takiyoka
 ***
 ![[Takiyoka logo.png|300]]

 Takiyoka is a language inspired by Korean, Japanese and other languages alike.
+Takiyoka is a conlang, meaning it is a constructed language and is not a natural language.

 ## Alphabet

+## Alphabet 1 (tichimisoko)
 ![[Takiyoka.png]]